shihabkarol401/DSW--ML-Classification-problem-for-Loan-Default-Prediction/README.md

 # EDA (Exploratory Data Analysis)
 The EDA phase involves:
 1. Distribution analysis of numerical and categorical features.
-2. Identifying correlations between features and the target variable./
+2. Identifying correlations between features and the target variable.
 3. Handling outliers and missing data.
 4. Visualizing important patterns using plots such as histograms, box plots, and scatter plots.

 # Machine Learning Models
 The following models were implemented:
-1. AdaBoost: Achieved an accuracy of 77%
+1. Random Forest: It ranges between 76-80%
 2. Logistic Regression: Achieved an accuracy of 74%.
-3. Random Forest: It ranges between 76 80%
+3. AdaBoost: Achieved an accuracy of 77%

 # Model Selection

 A separate file, model_selection.ipynb, is included in this repository.
-This script automatically selects the model with the highest accuracy, As their are minor differnce in a accuray of random forest and adaboost so when randomforest accuracy is 76 then it will select the Adaboost as preferred model. if its greater than 76% then it will select Random forest.
+This script automatically selects the model with the highest accuracy, As there are minor differnces in accuracy of Random Forest and AdaBoost, so when Random Forest accuracy is 76%, it will select the Adaboost as preferred model.
+If it is greater than 76%, it will select Random forest.